The Definitive Guide to Glute Training

 Start on all fours, then lift the left arm up, while simultaneously, kicking the right leg back.
 Keep the rear leg parallel to the floor.
 Keep your spine neutral.
 Hold for sixty seconds then repeat with the other leg.

 These exercises are designed to allow you to isolate and focus your muscular tension on your glutes.
 If you mainly felt them in your lower back and hamstrings, continue doing them on a daily basis until the focus transfers to your glutes.
 Over and above glute activation, these movements are great glute workers in themselves.
-Doing them everyday for a few minutes whenever you get the chance is a great daily habit that will greatly assist you to build a bigger butt.
+Doing them every day for a few minutes whenever you get the chance is a great daily habit that will greatly assist you to build a bigger butt.

 Banded Pull Through

 Afix an exercise band to a stationary object in a low position and grab the other end of the band through your legs as you stand about six feet in front of the object, facing away from it.
 Lean forward into the movement.
 Contract hard to squeeze the glutes, keeping your lower back nice and neutral.
 Your legs should be straight.
-Perform reps by bend down under the the legs and then returning to the contracted position.
+Perform reps by bend down under the legs and then returning to the contracted position.
 Do 10-15 reps of this movement.

 In addition to the above moves to activate the glutes, it important to loosen up your hip flexors before you start training.
-If your hip flexors are too tight, you won’t be able to get full glute contraction because the hip flexors are antagonistic to the glutes - they are the opposing muscle group.
+If your hip flexors are too tight, you won’t be able to get full glute contraction because the hip flexors are antagonistic to the glutes – they are the opposing muscle group.
 In order to activate the hip flexors go into an exaggerated lunge, pushing your rear knee to the ground.
 Doing so will put your lead hip into full extension.
 You can also do this movement with a band in order to provide a bit of resistance to the hip flexors.
-To make this movement harder, and more effective, reach your hard around to grab a hold of your back foot.
+To make this movement harder, and more effective, reach your hand around to grab a hold of your back foot.